QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     @btime f!($C, $A, $B)
     @btime f2!($C, $A, $B)

-Note in the output of the benchmarking, the ``f2!`` is non-allocating and is using the preallocated ``C`` variable directly.
+Note in the output of the benchmarking, the ``f2!`` is non-allocating and is using the pre-allocated ``C`` variable directly.

-Another example of this is solutions to linear equations.
+Another example of this is solutions to linear equations, where for large solutions you may pre-callocate and reuse the solution vector.

 .. code-block:: julia